 Diagnosis

-Your health care provider most likely will review your symptoms and perform a physical exam.
-Several tests can help find the cause of your discomfort and rule out other disorders.
+A healthcare professional most likely will review symptoms and do a physical exam.
+Several tests can help find the cause of the discomfort and rule out other disorders.
 These may include:

 • Blood tests.
 Blood tests may help rule out other diseases that can cause symptoms like those of functional dyspepsia.

-In some cases, you may have other tests to see how well your stomach empties its contents.
+In some cases, other tests may be done to see how well the stomach empties its contents.

 Treatment